resyfer/nits_proxy/README.md

 sudo ./install.sh
 cd .. && rm -rf nits_proxy
 ```
-*NOTE: The values inside `[]` are default values, you can press Enter without giving any value, and it will take the default value in*
+*NOTE: During the prompts, the values inside `[]` in italics are default values, you can press `Enter` without giving any value, and it will take the default value*

 <br>

-*NOTE: If you use a shell different from `bash` then you need to add the line given below to the rc file of your shell (eg. `~/.zshrc`, etc.)*
+*NOTE: Only if you use a shell different from `bash` then you need to add the line given below to the rc file of your shell (eg. `~/.zshrc`, etc.)*

 `alias nits='source nitsproxy.sh'`